ramadanasr/udacity-android-nanodegrees/README.md

 same of the courses for free (but without certificate).
 The skills you learn in this
-Nanodegree program will accelerate your journey to becoming a working Android Developer.this program teaches the tools, principles, and patterns that underlie all Android development.
+Nanodegree program will accelerate your journey to becoming a working Android Developer. this program teaches the tools, principles, and patterns that underlie all Android development.

 1. [Java Programming Basics](https://www.udacity.com/course/java-programming-basics--ud282)